-***BASED ON CDC RECOMMENDATIONS – FOR YOUR PROTECTION AND OURS WE REQUIRE THAT YOU WEAR A MASK WHEN YOU ENTER THE BUILDING AND ASK THAT YOU KEEP IT ON SO THAT IT COVERS YOUR NOSE & MOUTH THROUGHOUT YOUR ENTIRE VISIT. *** This can be a homemade mask, scarf or bandanna and it should cover your mouth & nose.
+***BASED ON CDC RECOMMENDATIONS – FOR YOUR PROTECTION AND OURS WE REQUIRE THAT YOU WEAR A MASK WHEN YOU ENTER THE BUILDING AND ASK THAT YOU KEEP IT ON SO THAT IT COVERS YOUR NOSE & MOUTH THROUGHOUT YOUR ENTIRE VISIT. ***

 NOTE: IF YOU HAVE COVID SYMPTOMS, HAVE BEEN RECENTLY EXPOSED OR RECENTLY TESTED (and do not yet have results) – DO NOT COME TO THE OFFICE, CALL US TO RESCHEDULE YOUR APPT.
 IF YOU HAVE SYMPTOMS – WE RECOMMEND THAT YOU CALL YOUR PRIMARY CARE PROVIDER AND ASK THEM ABOUT FURTHER STEPS TO TAKE.

 We are screening patients as they check-in with health questions and temperatures.
 If you have a “positive” result, your appointment with us will be cancelled and you will be asked to go to your vehicle and call your Primary Care Provider for further instructions regarding your need for testing.
 Once you have been cleared by your Primary Care Provider and are symptom free, please contact us so that we can reschedule your visit with us.